 Listening to a series of reports about how great the company did or where it's lacking is a sure way to torpedo the retreat.
 Get people involved in discussions and decisions.
 Talk with them, not at them.
-Make it safe for them to think big and act bold.
+Make it safe for them to participate, create space for people to think big and act bold.